23 October 1970

 ACoP is incorporated as a public company limited by guarantee.
 The Memorandum of Association cites objects similar to those adopted in 1971 but with the addition of the intention “to promote the interests and welfare of the Australian community through the combined influence and expertise of the professions.”

 The Articles of Association make provision for the establishment of Branches of the Council in any Australian State or Territory.
-At the time of incorporation, the then-existing Councils of Professions in Victoria, Queensland, South Australia, Tasmania and the Australian Capital Territory therefore become Branches of the Council; the New South Wales Council of Professions opted to retain its autonomy.
+At the time of incorporation, the then-existing Councils of Professions in Victoria, Queensland, South Australia, Tasmania and the Australian Capital Territory therefore become Branches of the Council; the New South Wales Council of Professions opts to retain its autonomy.

 ACoP registers the business name ‘Professions Australia’ (PA) in every Australian State and Territory.